iantrich/ChrUbuntu-Guides/Guides/Installing ChrUbuntu.md

 If you have any questions, please visit [/r/Chrubuntu](http://www.reddit.com/r/chrubuntu)

-**Prerequisites:** [Developer Mode Enabled](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices), connected to a power source, USB mouse
+**PREREQUISITES:** [Developer Mode Enabled](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices), connected to a power source, USB mouse

-**Recommendations:** Make a [Chromebook Recovery USB](https://support.google.com/chromebook/answer/6002417?hl=en) before starting.
+**RECOMMENDATIONS:** Make a [Chromebook Recovery USB](https://support.google.com/chromebook/answer/6002417?hl=en) before starting.
 If you have access to another machine this is not too much of an issue, but if you only have the Chromebook, you'll want this just in case anything goes wrong and you want to start over or go back to ChromeOS only.

 **NOTE**: Installing ChrUbuntu will wipe everything from your machine

-1. Ensure that your machine is Deverloper Mode.
+1. Ensure that your machine is in Developer Mode.
 Model-specific instructions can be found [here](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices)
 2. If you haven't already, fully shut down your device and restart the machine.
 Do NOT go past the login screen.
-3. Ensure that the Chromebook is connect to the internet.
+3. Ensure that the Chromebook is connected to the internet.
-4. Press CTRL+ALT+=> (=> is the forward arrow on the keyboard aka F2 on a normal keyboard).
+4. Press **CTRL+ALT+=>** (=> is the forward arrow on the keyboard aka F2 on a normal keyboard).
 5. Login as user 'chronos', with no password.
 6. Run the command to allow booting to Linux and USB devices: `sudo crossystem dev_boot_usb=1 dev_boot_legacy=1`
 7. Run one of the following commands: